5 Tips For Helping Your Aging Parents Get Organized

 Take Your Time If You Have It

-Unless you’re working against a tight deadline -- a grave illness or moving residences -- this shouldn’t happen in one day or over a long weekend.
+Unless you’re working against a tight deadline — a grave illness, moving residences, entering an assisted living facility or nursing home — this shouldn’t happen in one day or over a long weekend.
 It should be an ongoing process where you tackle specific areas, rooms, or even boxes over the course of weeks or months.

 Cleaning and sorting a lifetime’s worth of stuff can be an emotional endeavor.
 The last thing you want is for it to be overwhelming for any of you.
 Instead, treat it like an opportunity to get to know your parents better and unlock the secrets and mysteries of their past.
 You can even use this article as a guide: How To Make Sure Your Legacy Lives On After You’re Gone